PedroX-dev/PedroX-dev/README.md

 #### Full Stack Software Developer

-I'm an 18-year-old developer.
-I love to code and solve deep problems using cutting-edge tech.
-My main focus is on full-stack development, creating applications that impact thousands of users.

-I am also a student at [Dom Helder Camara](https://domhelder.edu.br/), where I study Computer Science.
+I'm an 18-year-old developer passionate about solving real-world problems through code.
+My main focus is full-stack development, and I'm driven by the idea of building tech that truly impacts people's lives.

+I'm currently studying Computer Science at [Dom Helder Câmara](https://domhelder.edu.br/) University in Brazil.

 * 🌍  I'm based in Belo Horizonte, Brazil
 * ✉️  You can contact me at [pedrohenriquesslp@gmail.com](mailto:pedrohenriquesslp@gmail.com)
 * 🚀  I'm currently interning at FUNDEP, assigned to the HC-UFMG Telehealth Center, where I work across both infrastructure/support and software development tasks.
-* 🧠  I'm always learning and exploring new programming languages, frameworks, and creative ways to solve real-world problems.
+* 🧠  I'm always learning and experimenting with new languages, frameworks, and creative ways to solve real-world problems.
 * 🤝  I'm open to collaborating on projects related to education, technology, or anything that makes people’s lives easier.
 * ⚡  I'm passionate about games, tech, and creative problem-solving — and I believe in coding with purpose.